aurora1007/Reinforcement_Learning_Gridworld/README.md

 # Reinforcement_Learning_Gridworld
-Implement gridworld using OpenAi gym specification.
+Implement gridworld using OpenAI gym specification.
 Sample the dynamics of gridworld under a random policy and estimate state-value function like in example 3.5 on Page 60 of Sutton and Barto.